 As with all movements, there are key biases and assumptions that have to be challenged before transformative change can take place.
 First, consider what it really means to be sustainable.
 To be sustainable, long-term viability must be achieved.
 In our current context, this would require a dramatic shift in our levels of consumption, a total re-imagining of our economy, and a high level of cooperation on a mass scale.
 But, instead, we see a movement that is mimicking the system it is trying to correct.
 There is not much of a unifying force, or clear sustainability ethos, that differentiates the movement from any other fad or trend being marketed to consumers.
-As a result, it’s become little more than an optional retrofit to a system that is fundamentally unsustainable at its foundation.
-So, how do we find a more effective way forward?
+As a result, it’s often seen as an optional retrofit to a system that is fundamentally unsustainable at its foundation.
+So, how do we find a more effective (and sustainable) way forward?

 If I asked you to think about the last time our society experienced a fundamental shift in culture and ideology, there's a good chance the 1960’s would come to mind.
 From civil rights to anti-war demonstrations to free love hippies, the movements of this era represented a definitive break with the way things had been done before, and because of that, society would forever change.
 If the sustainability movement wants to achieve the goal of actually creating a sustainable society, then it, too, must represent a clear and definitive break with how things are currently done.
 It must leave the trendy, consumer-friendly realm, and become truly revolutionary.

 Here’s what the sustainability movement could do to transcend its current limitations: